 Marine Ecosystem Integrity - Blueprint 2.0

+This layer is part of an older version of the Blueprint.
 This data represents the Blueprint 2.0 ecosystem integrity scores for the marine ecosystem within the South Atlantic LCC geography.
-To read more about the indicators, please visit the
+To read more about the indicators, please visit the indicator page

 Input Data and Mapping Steps